marianamorabris/Portfolio/content/pages/projects/project-two.md

 > Development and Artistic Work

-The game was developed as a final project, showcasing the team's talents across multiple disciplines, including concept art, 3D modeling, environmental design, and programming.
+The game was developed as a final project, showcasing the team's talents across multiple disciplines, including concept art, 3D modeling, environmental design, and level scenery building.
 The focus on atmospheric world-building is a standout feature, with particular attention given to the game's detailed landscapes and environmental storytelling.

 The work done on Katto: Rising Tides reflects a strong collaboration between artists, programmers and designers, where each member contributed to building an experience that balances aesthetic beauty with gameplay depth.